 What fuel types are available?

-Samsung offers three main fuel types: gas, electric (standard smoothtop electric or induction), and dual fuel.
+Samsung stoves come in three main fuel types: gas, electric (standard smoothtop electric or induction), and dual fuel range.
 Many of our customers ask us what is gas vs dual fuel range.
 Dual fuel simply means that the cooking surface is gas while the oven is electric.

 Most people prefer to cook in electric ovens because they control the heat more precisely than gas powered ovens.
 Accuracy and consistent temperatures come in handy if you bake often.
 In a gas oven, the heating element turns on to reach the right temperature but maintains this temperature by turning on and off.
 These oscillations vary the temperature in your oven cavity, which can lead to uneven cooking.